 Soldier Group Life Insurance

-Your soldier will be covered by a $400,000 life insurance policy at the time of enlistment.
+Your soldier will be covered by up to a $400,000 life insurance policy at the time of enlistment.
 A small monthly premium must be paid for this coverage.

 Commissary and PX